YiLi-2020/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a senior student of China Pharmaceutical University(CPU).
-In my first year, I was selected from 3000+ peer studends for the Top-Notch Innovative Program, which gave undergraduates the chance to join the best groups of CPU, and I worked in the Key Laboratory of Druggability of Biopharmaceuticals since then.
-Currently I do full-time research on drug delivery, with a focus on using one drug as the carrier to deliver another drug.
+I am a senior student at China Pharmaceutical University(CPU).
+In my first year, I was selected from 3000+ peer students for the Top-Notch Innovative Program, which gave undergraduates the chance to join the best groups of CPU.
+I worked in the Key Laboratory of Druggability of Biopharmaceuticals since then.

+My research focuses on drug delivery and currently I lead a project on constructing a smart nanoplatform using one drug as the carrier to deliver another drug.

-Now, the wave of nanotechnology is here, and drug delivery is the bioengineering dimension of nanotechnology.
-To me, studying nanotechnology just like playing LEGO-by organizing elements of different shapes and functions, we give our inspiration an entity.
-I enjoyed the process of implementing my ideas by hand and with nano "LEGO", there is infinate space for novel therapies-that is where the action is.
+Drug delivery is a highly multidisciplinary area.
+To me, it is just like playing LEGO-by organizing elements of different shapes and functions, we build brilliant gadgets.
+I enjoyed the process of implementing my ideas by hand and with nano “LEGO”, there is unlimited space for novel medicine revolutions-that is where the action is.